nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - **Potential issue**: User has to guess which parameter/section of the command is invalid.
 - **Why did it happen**: Implementation of feature freeze prior to resolution

-**Solution**: Allow Command classes to throw error messages of parameter/section of command that is invalid.
+**Solution**: Allow Command classes and associated parser utils to throw error messages of parameter/section of command that is invalid.

 [Scroll back to Table of Contents](#table-of-contents)